strouptl/rails_server_config/README.md

 References: https://github.com/capistrano/capistrano/blob/master/README.md#install-the-capistrano-gem

-3. Create a (or use an existing) .env file in your rails repo, and populate the needed AWS environment variable keys

-NOTE: this AWS user must have full access to EC2 in order to interact with the Target Group and/or Templates.
-Keep it safe, and keep it separate from other AWS Credentials.
+4. Add the following environment variables to the .env file in your rails repo

 ```
 AWS_REGION=
 CAP_AWS_ACCESS_KEY_ID=
 CAP_AWS_SECRET_ACCESS_KEY=
 ```

+NOTE: This AWS user must have full access to EC2 in order to interact with the Target Group and/or Templates.
+Keep it safe, and keep it separate from other AWS Credentials.

 ## Finalize Nginx Configuration